tahirguluzade/RHCE_engineer_tasks/BIND9_DNS/readme.md

 - Configure Reverse zone and test it
     - dig -x “IP address” should return the domain name
 - Map one domain name to another
-- After each change in the master zone file, the entries must be copied to the slave dns
+- After each change in the master zone file, the entries must be copied to the slave dns.